~a 1 (i·)a verb, intransitive

 Ni-bo ajekele mina mevele 'none.
 I have collected rubbish from my front yard.

 Kape le-loko ajekele le-iui ne revo.
-They're going to gather rubbish and throw it in the sea.
+They're going to gather rubbish and throw it into the sea.

 ~aka 1 (i·)aka verb, intransitive